Where - and who we are - and how to get here.

-The ethnic origins of the residents along the Irish Loop lie primarily in the south-eastern counties of Ireland and the shires/counties of the south-western peninsula of England, often referred to as the West Country.
+The ethnic origins of the residents along the Irish Loop lie primarily in the southeastern counties of Ireland and the shires/counties of the southwestern peninsula of England, often referred to as the West Country.
 We are the descendants of the men and women who came here centuries ago to work in the fishing industry.
-Being predominately of Irish ancestry, the physical features and the strong brogue of the residents attest to the fact that you have entered the Irish heartland of eastern Newfoundland.
-Although the Irish (Gaelic) language, once common to this area, is now lost into the distant past, you can still hear a few Irish words used in everyday conversation.
+The predominance of Irish ancestry is evident in our physical features and the strong brogue that attests to the fact that you have entered the Irish heartland of eastern Newfoundland.
+Although the Irish (Gaeilge) language, once common to this area, is now lost into the distant past, you can still hear a few Irish words used in everyday conversation.
 Irish wit and the Irish "turn of phrase" have survived here as well.
 A jovial "You're lost now, aren't ya"? from an Irish Newfoundlander, as he/she watches you fumble with your map, translates to " Do you need directions?"
 With an accent, very much akin to that of Co.
 Waterford, Ireland, this area could easily be dubbed as Ireland's thirty-third county.
 People are friendly and helpful, and although the directions you are given may be interlaced with local landmarks and idioms, rest assured they are given freely, with the best of intentions.

 How to get here - by air.

-The nearest airport is at St. John's, Newfoundland.
+The nearest airport to Calvert is at St. John's, Newfoundland.
 Regular air service is available between various points in Newfoundland and Labrador, with connections to/from major centres in other parts of Canada and the United States.
-St. John's is also an international airport with connections to/from many countries around the world, mainly through Montreal and Toronto, but with some flights direct to/from Dublin, Ireland and London, England.
+St. John's is also an international airport with connections to/from many countries around the world, mainly through Montreal and Toronto.
+Subject to the whims and economics of airline carriers, at times there are some direct flights provided to/from Dublin, Ireland and London, England.
+Otherwise, travel west to Montreal and Toronto is required to catch interconnecting overseas flights to these British Isles destinations.
 There are also regular scheduled flights to/from the island of St. Pierre, a French possession just off the province's south coast.